 Let’s say you let your child watch 30 minutes of a movie before bedtime, except movies are much longer than 30 minutes.
 It’s difficult to peel her away from Frozen when she’s right in the middle of singing “Let It Go.”

 Instead, set a timer.
 Explain you’ll turn the TV off once the timer beeps.
 If not television, then maybe it’s bath time.
 I’ll set a timer for my kids’ baths more for myself so I know how long they’ve been running the shower.
 But those three beeps are also their cue that it’s time to get out of the tub and get dressed.

 While it’s important to show empathy and work as a team, remember your role as the parent.
 It’s tempting to soothe your sobbing child or cave in to his unusual demands.
 After all, it seems like a quick fix to what would otherwise be an epic meltdown over bedtime.

-One evening, my three-year-old refused to take a bath and end the day.
+One evening, my then-three-year-old refused to take a bath and end the day.
 We gave him two options: he can take a bath, or he can go straight to bed with no bath, books, or quiet playing.
 He still refused to take a bath.
 Though difficult to see him upset, we sent him straight to bed, like we had said we would.